geraintluff/my-json/README.md

 ## Binding to a MySQL connection

 For all the operations, you can either supply a MySQL connection each time, or you can bind a connection.

-Binding also creates a cache - these bindings are therefore expected to be temporary (perhaps once per request for a web-server).
+Binding also creates a cache - this means that if the same document is returned by two different queries, then they will be represented by the same instance.
+These caches are expected to be temporary (perhaps once per request for a web-server).

 ```javascript
 var mysql = require('mysql');